R4mn3t/meeting-bingo/README.md

 # About

 Are you catching yourself not paying attention to meetings?
-Do you go out of meeting not knowing what happends seconds after?
+Do you go out of meeting not knowing what happens seconds after?

 There is no better way to pay attention to **what** is happening during a meeting than playing meeting bingo.